The summer 2018 program at Poet's Beach will be open July 12 - August 26, 2018

 - Swimming must occur in the designated in-water beach area within the boundaries marked by ropes, buoys or signs.

-- Persons who swim outside the designated in-water swimming area do so at their own risk.
+- Persons who swim, whether inside or outside the designated in-water swimming area, do so at their own risk.

-- Persons who swim outside of lifeguard hours do so at their own risk.
+- No lifeguards are on duty.
+Persons who swim do so at their own risk.

 - Children younger than ten years old must have a responsible adult supervising them at all times.